 Place flour, baking powder and salt into a bowl, whisk and set aside

-Use a mixer to beat together butter, 2/3 cup sugar, and coconut oil
+Using a mixer, beat together butter, sugar, and coconut oil (or baking oil of your choice)

 Add vanilla paste or extract, eggs (one at a time) mixing until incorporated